w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

 public_key: 5C555czPfaHgYhKhsRg2KNCLGCJ82jVsvweTHAnfvT83uy5T
 ```

 Once you have submitted the call, head over to `Extrinsics -> fiatRamps -> mapIbanAccount` call.
-Here we need to map Alice, Bob and Charlie's accounts with their respective IBAN numbers, which are given below.
-Please, make sure to select the correct signer account for each IBAN number.
+Here we need to map Alice's IBAN number to his on-chain account address.
+Simply choose Alice as a signer and the  copy and paste value of the IBAN number from the following JSON file and submit the extrinsic.

 ```json
 {